 The human body is capable of many things, including miraculous feats of strength and a surprising ability to bounce back from damage.
 We also know our bodies are complicated systems that can malfunction and turn on us, creating rare medical conditions which sound like legends told around a campfire.
-One of these is Fibrodysplasia ossificans progressiva, a condition in which people whose muscles turn to bone slowly lose all mobility and eventually die.
+One of these is Fibrodysplasia ossificans progressiva, a condition in which people whose muscles turn to bone slowly lose all mobility and eventually perish.

 Humans are born with soft bones, cartilage, and growth plates that facilitate the creation of bone in their bodies.
 Cartilage forms at the end of growth plates, and then ossification takes over to create permanent bones.
 This continues throughout our teen years but comes to a stop once we reach adulthood.